canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

   ### Checklist

-  *	Implement identity and authorization mechanisms for all employees, partners and customer profiles, leveraging strategies that are commensurate with the security category of your service.
-  *	Implement or onboard to an Identity and Access Management (IAM) solution that ensures users’ credentials are trusted and portable across devices of the user’s choice.
+  *	Implement an Identity and Access Management (IAM) solution that aligns with trusted digital identity frameworks, such as the Pan-Canadian Trust Framework, for security commensurate to service sensitivity, ID portability across platforms, and authentication and authorization agility.
-  *	Ensure your IAM solution is able to confirm users’ identities as early in (or prior to) establishing a trusted connection as possible - use device tokens, and previously negotiated shared secrets.
   *	Where possible, provide users easily-accessible means of authentication (e.g.: biometrics) to your service - take advantage of improvements in consumer technologies.
   *	Use deployment scripts to ensure configuration of production environment remains consistent and controllable
   *	Test and certify components in each layer of the technology stack for security vulnerabilities, and then to re-use these same pre-certified components for multiple services.